gungxy/blackjack/README.md

 ##### TriantaEnaFaceValueCalculator class

- It implementes the FaceValueCalculable interface, providing specific calculation based on the rules of Trianta Ena game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.
+ It implements the FaceValueCalculable interface, providing a specific calculation algorithm based on the rules of Trianta Ena game, like  calculating the total face value of a hand of poker cards, and judging whether the combination of a hand of poker cards is natural.

 ##### TriantaEnaGame class